PP-Namias/Computer-Science-Lecture-Notes/2nd Year 2nd Semester/DISCRETE STRUCTURES 2.md

 - Induction
 - permutations
 - Network model

-prems algorithim
-pruscal algorithim
+>
+- Prim's algorithm
+- Kruskal algorithm

-we compute then we apply exercises
+`we compute then we apply exercises`

 https://web.stanford.edu/class/cs103x/cs103x-notes.pdf

- matrix in the program wnat ni sir can be solve in manual so can exam with pencil and paper
+matrix in the program want ni sir
+- can be solve in manual so can exam with pencil and paper

 program side output
 solve the topic using manual method u translate the manual to a program na (gawa mo)